intra365/chef/docs/020-architecture/01-system-architecture.md

 # System Architecture

-The Intra365 system architecture is built on the **ICING** (Intranet Connectivity, Integration & Governance) framework, which provides a comprehensive approach to enterprise integration while maintaining complete isolation from COTS products.
+The Intra365 system architecture is built on the **ICING** (Intranet Connectivity, Integration & Governance) framework, which provides a comprehensive approach to enterprise integration while maintaining complete isolation from COTS products.[^1]

+[^1]: Commercial off-the-shelf (COTS) products like Microsoft 365 and Google Workspace provide standardized functionality, but customization within these systems creates vendor lock-in.
+The ICING framework addresses this by isolating custom logic in an independent layer.
+See [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/).

 ## ICING Architecture Overview